-In 2002, Church-on-Main moved again to the Fountain Square on Main Road, Rondebosch and began meeting in a renovated cinema.
-With its close proximity to the UCT campus, many students were added to the life of the church.
-A children’s ministry was launched during 2002 to cater for families who had joined.
+2002 / In 2002, Church-on-Main moved again to the Fountain Square on Main Road, Rondebosch and began meeting in a renovated cinema.
+With it’s close proximity to the UCT campus, many students were added to the life of the church.
+A children’s ministry was launched during 2002 to cater for the families in the church.

-In late 2011, by the grace of God, Church-on-Main bought the old Home Affairs building in Wynberg.
-While renovating the facility, affectionately known as ‘The Mill’ due to its Millbank Road address, Church-on-Main moved into an interim venue at the old Boardman’s Furniture store next to Cavendish Square.
-On Thursday, 1 August 2013, Church-on-Main held its first meeting in the current venue: The Mill.
+2011 / In late 2011, by the grace of God, Church-on-Main bought the old Home Affairs building in Wynberg.
+While renovating the facility, affectionately known as ‘The Mill’ due to it‘s Millbank Road address, Church-on-Main moved into an interim venue at the old Boardman’s Furniture store next to Cavendish Square, where we stayed for a short season.